FCS-analysis/multipletau/README.rst

 |PyPI Version| |Tests Status| |Coverage Status| |Docs Status|

-Multipe-tau correlation is computed on a logarithmic scale (less data points are computed) and is thus much faster than conventional correlation on a linear scale such as `numpy.correlate <http://docs.scipy.org/doc/numpy/reference/generated/numpy.correlate.html>`__.
+Multiple-tau correlation is computed on a logarithmic scale (less data points are computed) and is thus much faster than conventional correlation on a linear scale such as `numpy.correlate <http://docs.scipy.org/doc/numpy/reference/generated/numpy.correlate.html>`__.